sogorkis/dockerfile/graphhopper/README.md

 2014-10-04 11:21:30,611 [main] INFO  graphhopper.http.GHServer - Started server at HTTP 8989
 ```

-Check if web interface is available: http://localhost:8990/
+Check if web interface is available: [http://localhost:8990/](http://localhost:8990/)

 You can easily run more instances of Grapphopper on different ports.
-Please make sure that you use separate directories containing .pbf file and additional graphhopper work files.
+Please make sure that you use separate directories for .pbf file and additional graphhopper work files.